ovidiuch/react-testing-examples/WHATSTHIS.md

 Writing and presenting these tests took a lot of work.
 I hope it will make your life easier!

-**The examples are working tests.** They run in [CircleCI](https://circleci.com/gh/skidding/react-testing-examples) and this searchable library is generated from independent tests files.
+### The examples are working tests

+They run in [CircleCI](https://circleci.com/gh/skidding/react-testing-examples) and this searchable library is generated from independent tests files.
 This is convenient and cool!

-**The test set is opinionated:**
+### The examples are opinionated tests

 1. Philosophy: The tests lean towards _integration_ tests.
 Personally, I believe any decorated component is a _unit_, because we intend to reuse it as a whole.
 Read [Testing React Components](https://medium.com/@skidding/testing-react-components-30516bc6a1b3) for more on this.